 - Indicate which cycle(s) you applied in and to which programs (AMCAS, AACOMAS, TMDSAS)

 - Explain if you had any interviews or feedback from medical schools about your application.

 - Write a paragraph updating your application, telling us what you have done (employment, education, clinical experience, other) since your previous application.

-- Add a list of medical schools you intend to apply to (if different from the last cycle).
+- Add a list of medical schools you intend to apply to (if different from the previous cycle).

 - Attach a copy of your last verified AMCAS application.

 If you have not previously received a Committee Letter from us, we will ask you to schedule an RMA (Review My Application) appointment.
-You do not need to fill out an RMA form.
-We will use your verified AMCAS application and email in place of the RMA form.
+You only need to fill out the essay section of the RMA form.
+We will use your verified AMCAS application and email in place of the RMA form experience section.